Studio404-OpenSources/poll/README.md

 # Introduction
-The poll is fully customizable, It saves data in json file based on user's IP addreess.
+The poll is fully customizable, It saves data in json files based on user's IP address.

 # Example
 http://c.404.ge/